Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 ```

 Then this 'overlay' must be included as a rule in `/usr/share/X11/xkb/rules/evdev` (always make a backup before editing system-wide files!).
-Find the line that specifies `ctrl_modifier` and a new line below:
+Find the line that specifies `ctrl_modifier` and add a new line below:

     caps:shift_modifier = +mycapslock(shift_modifier)